-Patients who have any of the following conditions will not be considered acceptable candidates for lung transplantation.
+Patients who have or develop at any time any of the following conditions will not be considered acceptable candidates for lung transplantation.
 These are also called "absolute contraindications."
-If at any stage in the evaluation an absolute contraindication is identified, further evaluation may not occur.

-- Body mass index (BMI) greater than 30. - Severe heart disease or other severe blood vessel disease that cannot be corrected. - Untreatable significant disease or impairment in other major organs (such as kidneys, heart, or liver) unless a combined organ transplantation can be performed. - History of cancer within the past 2 to 5 years, based on the type of cancer, and/or a history of cancer that could be reactivated after transplant due to the effects of the medicines needed after transplant. - Infection with human immunodeficiency virus (HIV). - Progressive and active neuromuscular or neurologic disease. - Age greater than 70 years at the time of referral for lung transplantation. - Active substance abuse (any tobacco, marijuana, or illegal drug use, and any narcotic, alcohol, or other substance abuse).
-Some patients may be required to complete a substance abuse therapy program and/or to attend recovery support meetings.
-Blood and urine testing may be used regularly to verify abstinence from substances. - Lung colonization with Burkholderia cenocepacia (B.cepacia genomovar III) or other highly resistant infections that are untreatable or inadequately controlled prior to lung transplantation. - Symptomatic or severe esophageal aperistalsis (a condition where the esophagus does not have any normal contractions). - Advanced liver disease with cirrhosis on biopsy. - Acute medical instability, including, but not limited to sepsis, heart attack, and liver failure.
+- Body mass index (BMI) equal to or greater than 30. - Untreatable significant disease or impairment in other major organs (such as kidneys, esophagus, heart, or liver) unless combined organ transplantation can be performed. - History of recent cancer.
+The time after treatment of a cancer before a patient may be considered for lung transplant will depend on the type and stage of the cancer.
+Some cancers may be considered too high a risk for recurrence after transplant regardless of the time from initial diagnosis and treatment. - Infection with human immunodeficiency virus (HIV). - Progressive and active neuromuscular or neurologic disease. - Age greater than 70 years at the time of referral for lung transplantation. - Active substance abuse (any tobacco/nicotine, inhaled marijuana, or illegal drug use, and any abuse of opiate, alcohol, or other substances).
+Some patients may be required to complete a substance abuse therapy program and/or attend recovery support meetings.
+Blood and urine testing will be performed regularly to verify abstinence from substances. - Current lung colonization or infection with Burkholderia cenocepacia (B.cepacia complex, genomovar III), Mycobacterium abscessus, or other highly resistant infections that are untreatable or inadequately controlled prior to lung transplantation. - Acute medical instability including, but not limited to, sepsis, heart attack, or other organ failure. - Uncorrectable bleeding disorder or unwillingness to accept blood products. - Inability or unwillingness to reliably take medications as prescribed, attend all follow up visits with the transplant team for the rest of the patient's life, maintain care with local providers, and complete treatments or studies as indicated.
+This also includes current non-adherence to medical therapy or a history of repeated or prolonged episodes of non-adherence to medical therapy. - Absence of an adequate or reliable support system. - Severely limited ability to move and/or walk with poor rehabilitation potential.
+This includes the inability or unwillingness to participate in pulmonary rehabilitation and/or physical therapy as directed. - Unwilling to receive all vaccines as recommended by the CDC Advisory Committee on Immunization Practices.